daugardas/LearnTrack/README.md

 ### Review managing

-- Students can create public or private reviews for a course
+- Students can create public or private reviews for a lesson
 - Students can delete their reviews
-- Lecturers can view all reviews for their course
+- Lecturers can view all reviews for their lessons
-- Guests, Users and other Students can see public reviews for a course
+- Guests, Users and other Students can see public reviews for a lesson
 - Administrators can delete reviews

 ## Used technologies